rschristopher/rschristopher.github.io/src/custody/protocols/basic.md

     1 USB card loaded with Tails OS (Electrum persisted)

     1 laptop (that can be booted with Tails OS)

+    *Most importantly, you will need
+    one room without any surveillance,
+    including mobile phones or computers.*

 ???+ check "Setup Coldcard"